jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 Can't flash ESP32 for some reason.
 Troubleshooting, but flash is only successful like 1/100 times.
 Added generic ASCII printing to the LCD code so I can properly print things.
 Set up basic
 I/O, turns out the gpio config uses a bitmap rather than an actual number.
 Have basic screen cycling which goes "first screen."
 After pressing a button to goes to "next screen."

+## 3D Printing
+To be added by Simon.

 # November 19, 2024

 ## Mock Demo